heyannag/Givens_MatPlotLib_Challenge/README.md

 ## Bar Charts

-* Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the number of data points for each treatment regimen.

   * **NOTE:** These plots should look identical.